Erick Thohir arrived here - ExBulletin

 Tempo cover “Erick Thohir has arrived here”.

-No wonder the president PRABOWO SUBIANTO Talk loudly about Bumn.
+No wonder the President Prabowo Sui -Bianto spoke Fort de Bumn.
 During a meeting with the director of Bunm and the commissioners on April 28, 2025, Prabowo asked journalists to cover the event outside the room.
 Apparently, he wanted to evacuate the disappointment towards the administrators of Bunm because they failed to manage state money.

 Although he did not go directly to Erick Thohir, the president was clearly addressed to him.
 As a BUNM controller, who has a great authority to appoint administrators and commissioners, Erick failed to polish public enterprises to become more professional.

 But the solution proposed by Prabowo to correct Bumn was also disturbing.
-It forms the anagata power of the archipelago or Danantara which is the parent of state societies.
+It forms the anagata power of the archipelago or or between the parent of state societies.
 Dipikok imitates temasek, and between being transformed into holding company which is far from the state company of Singapore.
 Investing not only in risk projects and between being invulnerable to law by Prabowo.

 And between is directly under control.
 The appointment of management is based on proximity and the boss.
 His advisers are foreigners with a problematic reputation.
 Administrators and commissioners cannot be blamed if their policies are harmful to the country.
 Prabowo has done and between the loss of the principles of good governance, namely Checks and counterweights.